-There being a protective order or stalking injunction against a respondent or alleged stalker, respectively, can cause significant and unfair inconveniences for said respondent or alleged stalker.
-Therefore, the law provides the possibility to expunge a protective order or stalking injunction, as exemplified by Utah Senate Bill 85.
+A protective order or stalking injunction against a respondent or alleged stalker, respectively, can cause significant and unfair inconveniences for the respondent or alleged stalker.
+Therefore, the law allows expunging a protective order or stalking injunction, as exemplified by Utah Senate Bill 85.

 EXPUNGING A PROTECTIVE ORDER OR STALKING INJUNCTION

 The record of a lawsuit (including a civil action such as a protective order or stalking injunction) is usually a permanent public record.
 However, a court may expunge a civil protective order or civil stalking injunction—thereby removing the record from the public’s access—if the following factors exist:

 - The civil protective order or civil stalking injunction has been dismissed, dissolved, vacated, or expired;